AtlasC0R3/drop-discord/index.md

 ### Basic
 - 8ball: Plain old 8ball commands, present on almost every utility bot, and Drop is no exception.
 - embed: Sends an embed, based off user response.
-- feedback: deprecated, please use the Issues section on the GitHub repo.
 - hostinfo: Returns info about the current bot host.
 No IP addresses of course, I'm not *that* braindead yet.
 - owofy: "Translates" sentences to "owospeak".
 I'm going to be honyest, this isn't my pwoudest wowk.
 - ping: No, not the M1 Garand's ping unfortunately.
 It's simply a command to check the bot's latency.